|

 c - Proudly restored and assembled in the U.S.A.

-c - Partly degaussed meter brake magnet provides additional meter
+c - Partly degaussed meter brake magnet provides

 animation.